Scroll down for information about Learn To Row and Learn To Scull classes.

 Learn to Scull

-We encourage everyone who rows to be able to at least tread water and that the upper body strength to get back into a rowing shell.
+As it is not uncommon for new scullers to tip out of their boat, every rower should have a high respect for the water.
+We encourage everyone who rows to be able to at least tread water and have enough upper body strength to get ack into a rowing shell.

 Click Sign Up to see pricing for LTS